 Leggett & Platt Governance

-Nominating & Corporate Governance Committee Charter
+Nominating, Governance and Sustainability Committee Charter

 The Committee will have at least three members and will be composed entirely of directors who are independent under New York Stock Exchange Listing Standards.
 The Board will appoint Committee members annually.
 The Board may remove Committee members at any time, with or without cause, by a majority vote.
 The Board will fill any vacancy on the Committee.
 During a vacancy on the Committee, the remaining members will have full power to act as the Committee.